GoogleCloudPlatform/click-to-deploy/docker/solr/README.md

-# zookeeper-docker
+# solr-docker

-Container solution for ZooKeeper.
+Container solution for Apache Solr.
 Learn more about Apache Solr in [official documentation](https://zookeeper.apache.org/).

 ## Upstream